How to Decorate Art Deco

 It’s not Art Deco without the glamorous sparkling decorations and reflective finishes!

-Just like mirrors, metallics reflect light back into the space and has the potential to give a sense of grandeur.
+Metallics will reflect light back into your space and have the potential to give a sense of grandeur.
 Metallics of all kinds have risen in popularity in recent years, including gold, brass, copper, and chrome, so you’ll have no problem finding the perfect accessories for your art deco space.

 There are many ways to incorporate metallic decor; it can be in the form of candleholders, faucets, cabinet hardware, wall sconces, vases, furniture legs, etc.